-n the first shock of stunned surprise, Indra sat staring foolishly at Franklin as he groveled in the sand and wept like a heartbroken child.
+IN THE FIRST shock of stunned surprise, Indra sat staring foolishly at Franklin as he groveled in the sand and wept like a heartbroken child.
 Then compassion and common sense told her what to do; she moved swiftly to his side and threw her arms around his heaving shoulders.